getpopper/popper/docs/sections/guides.md

 ```

 The above runs every script within a Docker container, whose image is
-the one associated to the [`actions/bin/sh`][shaction] action.
-As you
+the one associated to the `actions/bin/sh` action (see corresponding
-would expect, this workflow will fail to run since the
+Github repository [here][shaction]).
+As you would expect, this
-`actions/bin/sh` image is a lightweight one (contains only Bash
+workflow fails to run since the `actions/bin/sh` image is a
-utilities), thus some of the dependencies that the scripts need are
+lightweight one (contains only Bash utilities), and the dependencies
-not be available in this image.
-In cases like this, we need to either
+that the scripts need are not be available in this image.
+In cases
-[use an existing action][search] that has all the dependencies we
+like this, we need to either [use an existing action][search] that has
-need, or [create an action ourselves][create].
+all the dependencies we need, or [create an action ourselves][create].

 In this particular example, these scripts depend on CURL and Python.
 Thankfully, actions for these already exist, so we can make use of